How AC, Single-Phase and Three-Phase Electricity Work

 What causes the magnitude (amount) of AC voltage and current to vary with time is the amount of magnetic field cutting across a conductor.

-In rotating the magnetic field covering stationary coils, at some points there will be no magnetic field cutting across the coils and the induced voltage will be zero.
+When rotating the magnetic field covering stationary conductor coils, at some points there will be no magnetic field cutting across the coils and the induced voltage will be zero.

 At some other points the whole magnetic field will be cutting across the conductor coils, and the induced voltage will be at maximum.